chingc/demo-github-actions-env-vars/README.md

 # Demo

-A demo of reading, writing, and passing environment variables.

 Environment variables and their scopes work as you'd expect in GitHub Actions.

 They're also fairly self-contained, so any changes you make are isolated to the job you're in.

-One thing to keep in mind is that they're usually unavailable in the step in which they're set.
-Meaning, you'd typically have a step that sets the environment variable and a subsequent step that uses it.
+One thing that can cause confusion is the fact that environment variables defined within a step aren't accessible until the next step.

 ## Overview